Free Settler or Felon

 Surgeon Superintendent Andrew Douglas Wilson

-Prisoners transported on the Lady Feversham had been convicted in counties in England - Essex, Sussex, Norfolk, Southampton, Wiltshire, Middlesex, Surrey, Chester, London, Warwick, Oxford, Lancaster, Stafford, Bucks, Lincoln and Cambridge.
+The prisoners on this voyage had been convicted in counties in England - Essex, Sussex, Norfolk, Southampton, Wiltshire, Middlesex, Surrey, Chester, London, Warwick, Oxford, Lancaster, Stafford, Bucks, Lincoln and Cambridge.
 They were held on various hulks before being embarked on the vessel.

 Benjamin Bartington, George Carman and James Mitchell were held on the Hardy hulk.